-This will include how a wallet works, the different types available and even a review on four of the most popular wallets available!
+This will include how a wallet works, the different types are available and even a review on four of the most popular wallets available!

 So, what are you waiting for?
 Let’s start with a basic overview of what a wallet is needed for!

 - 1 What is a Cryptocurrency Wallet?

 - 2 How Does a Cryptocurrency Wallet Work?

 - 3 How Do Private and Public Keys Relate to a Wallet Address?